-What sin have the people committed?

-Why does Gideon doubt that the Lord is with Israel?

-What two excuses does Gideon make when the Lord tells him that he is being sent to Deliver Israel?

-1)2)

-What assurance does the Lord give Gideon?

-What sign does Gideon want the Lord to perform?

-Does the Lord do this?

-What other test does Gideon have for the Lord?

-Does the Lord do it?
+What sin have the people committed? idolatry Why does Gideon doubt that the Lord is with Israel?
+The bad things that are happening to Israel What two excuses does Gideon make when the Lord tells him that he is being sent to Deliver Israel?
+1) he's from the smallest clan 2) he is the youngest What assurance does the Lord give Gideon?
+That He will be with him What sign does Gideon want the Lord to perform?
+Make the fleece wet and the ground dry Does the Lord do this? yes What other test does Gideon have for the Lord?
+Make the fleece dry and the ground wet Does the Lord do it? yes